VirtualPlanetaryLaboratory/bigplanet/docs/quickstart.rst

 Line 3 is the name of the BigPlanet file that will contain the data subset.

-Line 5 is the list of body files from which to extract the columns *XXX should sun.in be here??
-XXX*
+Line 5 is the list of body files from which to extract the columns.

 Line 6 is the name of primary file (in this case its vpl.in).